 How to Calculate the EMI?

-You can calculate the EMI in two ways.
-One is by using our EMI Calculator and second is doing manually by using the below mentioned formula.
+You can calculate the EMI in two ways, one is by using our EMI Calculator and second is doing manually by the below-mentioned formula.
 If you want to use our EMIcalculator, simply scroll above, fill the details and hit the calculate button.
 Otherwise use the below mentioned formula to calculate your EMI.

 - E – EMI

 - P – Principal Loan Amount